Mera Bharat Mahaan

 A few days ago a delegation of senior officers belonging to a specialized cadre met the head of a regulatory body to discuss their problems.
 The 'head', if you're an Indian you can easily guess, was an IAS officer who had, as usual, 'managed' his way to the present sinecure after retiring as the Secretary of a Govt.
 Department dealing with the very subject he was now to regulate!

-their jobs!
+During discussions it soon became apparent that the elderly gentleman had little to offer except the usual advice (available in plenty on Indian streets as well) about how best the officers in the delegation should learn from what was going on in other countries about doing their jobs!
 Out of inexperience, or perhaps unfamiliarity with the way these generalists usually 'think', the delegation leader made the mistake of harping on the specifics of their roles and responsibilities once too much.
 No doubt this was like showing a red flag to a bull, and the gentleman thundered words to this effect: "Then go on doing what you are doing!
 You chaps will never go beyond where you are."

 When this was told to me by one of the delegates, I couldn't help thinking about the reasons for such an attitude in a person whom I consider to be an exceptionally gifted human being (Please!
-That is
+That is not the case with all of them by any stretch of imagination!!) .
+The net result of my deliberations can be summed up in the following few lines:

 1. The basic qualification for becoming an IAS officer is just a graduation degree in any subject, be it English, Commerce, History, Physics, Psychology, Medicine, Engineering or even Veterinary Science!